thevoiceless/raytracer/README.md

 Ia
 N

-Then, there will follow the description of the primitives.
-For a triangle, we will have:
+Then come the primitives.
+For a sphere:

+S
+cx cy cz r
+kdr kdg kdb kar kag kab ks nspec

+And for a triangle:

 T
 a1x a1y a1z
 a2x a2y a2z
 a3x a3y a3z
-kdr kdg kdb kar kag kab ks nspec

-And for a sphere:

-S
-cx cy cz r
 kdr kdg kdb kar kag kab ks nspec

 ## Output